simoneintech/quiz-game.py/README.md

 print("You got " + str((score/5) * 100) + "%!")
 ```

 The game is now complete.
-This following code tells the computer, /
+This following code tells the computer,
-"Hey, tally up each 'score' (from the variable we created earlier, adding /
+"Hey, tally up each 'score' (from the variable we created earlier, adding
-=+ 1, for every correct answer) and print "Hey, You got 'X' questions correct! /
+=+ 1, for every correct answer) and print "Hey, You got 'X' questions correct!
 Thanks for playing!  :)" along with the percentage player has gotten correct.

-THANK YOU
+THANK YOU :octocat: